A Roots And Rockabilly Holiday Concert With JD McPherson And His Band

 MCPHERSON: From Western clothes to a song about a girl, here we go.

-(Singing) I hang around where the music is playing.
+JD MCPHERSON BAND: (Singing) I hang around where the music is playing.
 I see the joyful look on every face.
-I try to listen to the words they're singing, but nothing ever fills this empty space.
+I try to listen to the words they're singing.
+But nothing ever fills this empty space.
 You're the only thing that stirs up any feeling in me.
 Jubilee, why you got to strike me down?
 I shatter into pieces when you come around.
 Could you ever feel the same?
 You were always stronger than me, Jubilee.
 When you sip that glass of wine, swaying in the party lights and feeling fine, when your buzzing like a bee, think of me, Jubilee.
 Think of me, Jubilee.
 Think of me, Jubilee.
 Think of me, Jubilee.

 GROSS: So that was just an excerpt of the song "Jubilee."